testcontainers/java-local-development-workshop/step-3-local-development-environment.md

 Process finished with exit code 0
 ```

-To run the application locally, we need to provision these services.
+To run the application locally, we need to have these services up and running.

 Instead of installing these services on our local machine, or using Docker to run these services manually,
-we will use [Spring Boot support for Testcontainers at Development Time](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#features.testing.testcontainers.at-development-time) to provision these services.
+we will use [Spring Boot support for Testcontainers at Development Time](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#features.testing.testcontainers.at-development-time) to provision these services automatically.

 > **NOTE**
 >